c++ - Using meta programming to select member variables -

 basically want user input this:

-class apple : public actor { public: int a; bool istasty; float unimportantdata; set_saved_members(a, istasty); };
+class apple : public actor { public: int a; bool istasty; float unimportantdata; set_saved_members(a, istasty); }; and expanded like

-class apple : public actor { public: // ... template<typename archive> void serialize(archive& arch, const unsigned int version) { arch & boost_serialization_nvp(a); arch & boost_serialization_nvp(istasty); }
+class apple : public actor { public: // ... template<typename archive> void serialize(archive& arch, const unsigned int version) { arch & boost_serialization_nvp(a); arch & boost_serialization_nvp(istasty); } of course, fine if requires few more macros this.

 i'm fine template meta programming (preferably) or preprocessor meta programming.